guilbd/guilbd/README.md

 I'm passionate about solving problems and learning.
 Always open to new challenges and ready to face changes.

 - From MG, living in 📌Belo Horizonte
-- Student at Blue Edtech
+- Student at ADA - Santander Coders 2023
-- Student at Estácio de Sá
+- MBA - Business Intelligence

   🎓 Analysis and development of systems